GENERAL AND PRODUCTION-RELATED INFORMATION

 Although we provide clients with galvanic deposits according to their specific requests, we are able to supply deposits that comply with all the REACH regulations and the brand requirements for respective metal accessories.

-Although the company is not obliged to submit annual communication on conflict minerals, the LEM INDUSTRIES Group has implemented due diligence measures for responsible sourcing of minerals, in compliance with the reporting template of the Conflict Minerals Reporting (CMRT) as created by the Responsible Minerals Initiative (RMI).
+Although the company is not obliged to submit annual communication on conflict minerals, LEM has implemented due diligence measures for responsible sourcing of minerals, in compliance with the reporting template of the Conflict Minerals Reporting (CMRT) as created by the Responsible Minerals Initiative (RMI).

 PVD is the acronym for Physical Vapour Deposition, a collective set of processes used to deposit thin layers of materials.
 It is a family of technologies which allows for the creation of surface layers on an object.